HelpGiveThanks/Drafts/Website/BugGenie&Vanilla-Redesign.md

 $strings['Your projects'] = 'My projects';

 $strings['Your saved searches for this project'] = 'My saved searches for this project';

+Add string `My Dashboard` and call it for `User Dashboard` button on main page (/ core / templates / headertop.inc.php) so user can see a difference between project and user dashboard buttons:

+$strings['My dashboard'] = 'My dashboard';

 $strings['Your dashboard'] = 'My dashboard';